-Rhinosinusitis is a medical condition characterized by inflammation of the sinuses and nasal passage.
+Sinusitis is a medical condition characterized by inflammation of the sinuses and nasal passages.
 This typically results in a runny nose, nasal congestion, sneezing, postnasal drip, headache, and occasionally fever.
-Rhinosinusitis is usually caused by allergies or infections due to virus or bacteria.
-In fact, the condition can begin with a viral infection then result in a bacterial superinfection.
-This is a common occurrence called “double sickening.”
+Allergies or infections usually cause rhinosinusitis due to viruses or bacteria.
+The condition can begin with a viral infection then result in a bacterial superinfection.
+This is a common occurrence called "double sickening."

-It can be difficult to tell whether symptoms are caused by viruses or bacteria.
+It can be difficult to tell whether viruses or bacteria cause symptoms.
 This is important because bacterial sinus infections warrant treatment with antibiotics.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:
+Due to this condition's importance, patients must understand its causes, symptoms, and treatment.

 - Pet dander